Fox-ML-infrastructure/FoxML_Core/LEGAL/SERVICE_LEVEL_AGREEMENT.md

 ### 1.1 Pricing

-Enterprise Support pricing: $25,000–$250,000/month based on SLA level and requirements.
-Pricing aligned with enterprise ML infrastructure support standards (Snowflake, Palantir, Databricks).

-**Tiered Pricing:**
+Enterprise Support pricing is structured as annual add-ons (15–30% of license fee), not separate monthly contracts:

+**Annual Support Add-Ons:**
-- Business Support: $25,000–$50,000/month
+- Business Support: +$25,000/year
-- Enterprise Support: $60,000–$120,000/month
+- Enterprise Support: +$75,000–$150,000/year
-- Premium Support: $150,000–$250,000/month
+- Premium / 24×5 Support: +$200,000–$400,000/year (only if we can staff it)

+**Note:** Standard Support (email/issues, best-effort, no SLA) is included with all licenses.
+Support add-ons are priced as a percentage of license, not as separate giant contracts.

 See `LEGAL/SUBSCRIPTIONS.md` for complete pricing information, tier definitions (response times, coverage, channels), and optional add-ons.